asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 ### Features that caught me

-Features that caught my eye that is super-cool to leverage and out of box  - without a single line of code! (hey - less code is less bugs)
+Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code! (hey - less code is less bugs)

 * Idempotent Producer
     - This is out of box!
-How cool if messaging system would know that it has already seen the message when the producer is sending the message but the ack did not reach.
-It discards the message and not send it again.
+How cool if messaging system would know that it has already seen the message when the producer is sending the message but the ack did not reach and when the producer sends it again - it just discards the dup!

 * Safe Producer
    - How cool if we just have to do some configuration based on the particular producer say - number of retries, acks, ordering.